15 Features That Can Make Your On-Demand Tutor Apps Stand-Out In COVID Era

 2. Smart Search Option

 Congratulations, Elvis has entered the building.
 The first thing a user would do is to search for relevant learning material.
 So how do you optimize this critical step?
 Implement a smart search that sniffs keywords out instantly.
-Run of the mill software developers miss out on basic functionalities that users expect.
+Run of the mill educational app developers miss out on basic functionalities that users expect.
 The scope of user search is limited.
-Hence, target all the short tail/long-tail keywords an average user might type in a frenzy, part of your algorithm.
+Hence, on demand app developers should target all the short tail/long-tail keywords an average user might type in a frenzy, part of your algorithm.
 Then auto-suggest these as one types a query in the search field to make it easier for them to click and be directed to the relevant landing page.

 3. Top Courses